sogaiu/margaret/doc/tracing.md

 in Janet's `peg.c`.

 The lines starting with `:grammar:` indicate the grammar being matched against.
-This might be slightly different from what one might be expected due to some preprocessing done for internal reasons.
+This may be slightly different from what you might expect due to some internal preprocessing.
 For example, if you specified:

 ```janet
 (some "hello")